 NATIONAL FREIGHT & SUPPLY CHAIN STRATEGY

-A clear National Strategy to enhance the efficiency and safety of Australia’s supply chains has has been a long-term policy objective for ALC and was enthusiastically supported by industry participants since the Federal Government agreed to its development in November 2016.
+A clear National Strategy to enhance the efficiency and safety of Australia’s supply chain has been a long-term policy objective for ALC and was enthusiastically supported by industry participants, since the proposal was adopted by the Federal Government in November 2016.

 As a result, Australia now has a clear set of actions for improving supply chain efficiency which all governments nation-wide have committed to pursue.

 The Strategy was accompanied by a National Action Plan which identifies four key focus areas, as follows:

 - Better freight location and performance data.

 ALC was especially pleased that the Strategy committed to the establishment of a National Freight Data Hub and to developing a set of National Planning Principles, both of which are initiatives that have been long-standing priorities for ALC members and for many in the industry.

 The National Action Plan also contains commitments from the Commonwealth to several new notable actions, including:

 - Benchmarking performance of key import and export supply chains against international competitors;